ooz/ggpy/README.md

 It powers its [website](https://ooz.github.io/ggpy), which is its [README.md](https://github.com/ooz/ggpy) rendered via [circleci](https://circleci.com/gh/ooz/ggpy).
 An infinite incepted loop!

-While I have been using it for [my website](https://ooz.github.io) and [blog](https://oliz.io/blog/) for years, the configuration format is not stable and there is no official release, yet.
+While I have been using it for [my website](https://ooz.github.io) and [blog](https://oliz.io/blog/) for years, the configuration and header formats are not stable and there is no official release, yet.

 Things I would like to get done for version 1.0: